akashkrsing/myportfolio.akash/README.md

 # myportfolio.akash
-Good morning , My name is Akash Kumar Singh, and I’m delighted to be here today.
+My name is Akash Kumar Singh, and I’m delighted to be here today.
 I am currently pursuing my B.Tech in Computer Science Engineering from Arya College of Engineering & IT, Jaipur, with a strong academic record, holding a 9.60 CGPA.
 My academic journey has been marked by consistent excellence, having scored 94.40% in